Computer programming in the punched card era: Work environment

-The description below describes an all-IBM shop (a "shop" is programmer jargon for a programming site) but shops using other brands of mainframes (or minicomputers) would have similar equipment although because of cost or availability might have different manufacturer's equipment, e.g. an NCR, ICL, Hewlett-Packard (HP) or Control Data shop would have NCR, ICL, HP, or Control Data computers, printers and so forth, but have IBM 029 keypunches.
+The description below describes an all-IBM shop (a "shop" was programmer jargon for a programming site).
+Shops using other brands of mainframes (or minicomputers) would have had similar equipment from different manufacturers, such as NCR, ICL, Hewlett-Packard (HP) or Control Data.
+However, they would have had IBM 029 keypunches.
 IBM's huge size and industry footprint often caused many of their conventions to be adopted by other vendors, so the example below is fairly similar to most places, even in non-IBM shops.

-A typical corporate or university computer installation would have a suite of rooms, with a large, access-restricted, air-conditioned room for the computer (similar to today's server room) and a smaller quieter adjacent room for submitting jobs.
+A typical corporate or university computer installation would have had a suite of rooms, with a large, access-restricted, air-conditioned room for the computer (similar to today's server room) and a smaller quieter adjacent room for submitting jobs.
 Nearby would be a room full of keypunch machines for programmer use.
 An IBM 407 Accounting Machine might be set up to allow newly created or edited programs to be listed (printed out on fan-fold paper) for proofreading.
 An IBM 519 might be provided to reproduce program decks for backup or to punch sequential numbers in columns 73-80.

 In such mainframe installations, known as "closed shops," (Note: A computer installation referred to as a "closed shop" should not be confused with the usual meaning for a closed shop, a worksite requiring membership in a union.
 Most programmers were salaried and were not unionized.) programmers submitted the program decks, often followed by data cards to be read by the program, to a person working behind a counter in the computer room.
 During peak times, it was common to stand in line waiting to submit a deck.
 To solve that problem, the card reader could be reinstalled (or initially installed) outside of the computer room to allow programmers to do "self-service" job submission.